 may not have updated the level of cover needed

-You can also be underinsured for your home contents if you don't
+You can also be underinsured if you don't have enough contents

-Most people only read their policy when they need to make a
+Most people only read their insurance policy when they need to

-claim.
+make a claim.
 Unfortunately, by that time it's often too late.
-Check your

-policy now to see how much your insurer will pay and under what
+Check your policy now to see how much your insurer will pay and

-circumstances.
-Also check when your insurer will reject a
+under what circumstances.
+Also check when your insurer will reject

 When working out how much cover you need, consider the